Frequently Asked Questions

 MMS Support

 MMS messages are not directly supported in Seychelles.
-Instead, MMS content is automatically converted to SMS with an embedded URL link where recipients can view the multimedia content.
-This ensures that rich media can still be shared while maintaining compatibility with local network capabilities.
+Instead, MMS content automatically converts to SMS with an embedded URL link where recipients can view the multimedia content.
+This ensures you can still share rich media while maintaining compatibility with local network capabilities.

 Recipient Phone Number Compatibility